-Find information about policies and procedures associated with our master’s program in marriage and family therapy.
+Find information about policies and procedures associated with our masters program in Couple and Family Therapy.

-A limited number of assistantships are available to students in PNW’s Marriage and Family Therapy Program.
+A limited number of assistantships are available to students in PNW’s Couple and Family Therapy program.
 Assistantship awards depend on funding availability, the student’s performance in their previous semester of assistantship and the student’s satisfactory progress.
-Assistantships awarded usually involve teaching or research.
+Assistantships awarded usually involve teaching, research, or administrative/office support.

 - Teaching assistantships may involve assisting a faculty member with teaching a class; advanced students may be offered an opportunity to independently teach a class.